I only remembered what I remember in my final piece in Paris and because of my trip to Paris.

 I can recall a specific conversation that I know for a fact were in French – but I remember them in English.

 In my experience, there is absolutely no such thing as too much, wasted, or unnecessary knowledge.
-Everything connects, through metaphorical explanations of one topic using instances from another (think squares and rectangles; a square fulfills all the criteria to be a rectangle, but the opposite is not true), to more holistic and imaginative links, everything is connected.
+Everything connects, through metaphorical explanations of one topic using instances from another (think squares and rectangles; a square fulfils all the criteria to be a rectangle, but the opposite is not true), to more holistic and imaginative links, everything is connected.

-The next day when I was in a bike shop for an unrelated purpose, and just about to leave, the guy said “just before you go” and came and switched the quick release lever to the other side, as, he said, on the side I had it it could get in the way of the rear derailleur.
-It was an excellent point, but of course if you see dozens of bikes go through your shop every day, it becomes easier to spot irregularities and correct them, because you have more experience of the variety of ‘correct’ ways different bikes can be assembled
+The next day when I was in a bike shop for an unrelated purpose, and just about to leave, the guy said “just before you go” and came and switched the quick release lever to the other side, as, he said, on the side I had it could get in the way of the rear derailleur.
+It was an excellent point, but of course, if you see dozens of bikes go through your shop every day, it becomes easier to spot irregularities and correct them, because you have more experience of the variety of ‘correct’ ways different bikes can be assembled

-Working at the Learning Zone I have also been able to deploy and improve my problem solving skills, especially workarounds.
+Working at the Learning Zone I have also been able to deploy and improve my problem-solving skills, especially workarounds.